 March 29, 1:00 - 2:30 p.m.
 ET: Section 508 Questions and Answers

 This is a free webinar offered through the Great Lakes ADA Center on behalf of the federal partners.

-This is a free webinar offered through the New England ADA Center, one of the 10 Regional ADA Centers in the ADA National Network that provides training and technical assistance on the Americans with Disabilities Act.
+This is a free webinar offered through the Southeast ADA Center, one of the 10 Regional ADA Centers in the ADA National Network that provides training and technical assistance on the Americans with Disabilities Act.

 From the Southeast ADA Center: Disclosing a disability may be a consideration when applying for a job or after you are hired.
 Making the decision to disclose can be overwhelming.
 So when do you disclose?
 How do you disclose?
 Under the ADA you can request an accommodation for any employment related activity.
 According to the Equal Employment Opportunity Commission (EEOC) an employee must disclose their disability if they need an adjustment or change at work.
 This session will explain how and when to disclose a disability as well as employer requests for documentation.
 Once disclosure has been made the interactive process to investigate accommodations should begin.
 This session will be followed up on April 27, 2022 with a discussion on the interactive process.